Characters of the Overwatch franchise: Baptiste

 Baptiste, full name Jean-Baptiste Augustin, is a Haitian combat medic and former operative of Talon.
-His main weapon is a Medic SMG, a submachine gun alongside a secondary Biotic Launcher that fires projectiles that heal allies in their area of effect.
+His main weapon is a Medic SMG, a burst fire submachine gun alongside a secondary Biotic Launcher that fires projectiles that heal allies in their area of effect.
 As a passive ability, Baptiste's Exo Boots allow him to jump higher after crouching.
 His active abilities includes a Regenerative Burst that heals himself and nearby allies over a short period of time, and an Immortality Field device that prevents teammates from dying while in range, but the device itself can be destroyed prematurely.
 His ultimate is an Amplification Matrix that increases damage and healing effects of allies' shots that pass through it.

 Originally from Tortuga, Baptiste was among the thirty million children orphaned by the Omnic Crisis.
 He enlisted in the military of the Caribbean Coalition, an alliance of island nations united by the crisis, as a combat medic, driven by his desire to help others; he would eventually rise to become part of the Coalition's special ops division.
 After the end of the war, Baptiste struggled to find work until he was recruited by Talon, one of a number of mercenary groups that arose in the aftermath of the crisis.
 At first, he thrived within Talon, which gave him easy assignments that paid well enough for him to establish a clinic in his hometown.
 As time went on, however, the missions his unit was sent on became increasingly violent, including assassinations of rivals and operations that involved civilian casualties.
 Disgusted, Baptiste abandoned Talon and set out to wander the world, offering his aid where he could.
 Realizing that Baptiste knew too much about their operations, Talon regularly sent assassins, including members of his former unit, to silence him, without success; those few who were able to locate him were never seen again.
+Baptiste remained on the run from Talon for years while helping those in need.
+After a reunion with his former friend, Mauga, and a mission that gave Baptiste a list of former Overwatch agents being hunted by Talon, he set out to warn Angela Ziegler.
+He unintentionally encounters Cole Cassidy on his journey and helps him escape Talon forces.
+Cassidy then recruits Baptiste to join the reformed Overwatch organization.